ariebovenberg/snug/docs/advanced.rst

 Related queries
 ---------------

+With class-based queries, it is possible to create an expressive, chained API.

-The github API is full of related queries.
-For example: creating a new issue related to a repository, or retrieving gists for a user.
+For example, the github API is full of related queries: creating a new issue related to a repository, or retrieving gists for a user.

-We can make use of query classes to express these relations.

 .. literalinclude:: ../tutorial/relations.py
-   :lines: 12-15,35-
+   :lines: 12-15,35-67

 The ``repo`` query behaves the same as in the previous examples, only it now has two related queries ``new_issue`` and ``star``.